chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 When you are logged in through the >_ button on the touchbar, BetterTouchTool automatically switches to the Triggers for the Terminal application on your TouchBar.
 There are two options on the top level.
 Analysis and Node Control.
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/14.png)

 Tapping on Analysis on the TouchBar gives all kind of options.
-But let's set things up first.
+Let's make sure everything is set up first.
 Run the following command in Terminal:

 `docker ps`